inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 2. If O2 delivery is endotrachael tube or tracheostomy, patient is on mandatory mechanical ventilation
 3. If ventmode is CPAP/PS...., patient is on mandatory mechanical ventilation
 4. Note in code we seem to be missing the step of classifying what is mandatory ventilation and what is not.
 We think ventmode set flowsheet.
-5.(ii)
-7. if sedative volume flowsheet is any number (any charted volume), then the patient is sedated.
+5.if sedative volume flowsheet is any number (any charted volume), then the patient is sedated.
 If sedation volume flowsheet is NaN, then patient is not sedated. *note this should be backfilled from 4 hours and looks like current code it isn't*

 ## Validity (time window) Rules:
 1. O2 delivery device only valid if o2delivery_dt documented within last 6 hours of epoch